Rustam-Z/data-structures-and-algorithms/README.md

 ### Deleting the last node from a Linked List
 - Following steps we need to remove the first node:
     - Check if the linked list exists or not `if(head == NULL)`.
-    - Check if it is one element list.
+    - Check if it is an element list.
     - Take a pointer variable `PTR` and initialize it with `head`.
 That is, `PTR` now points to the first node of the linked list.
 In the while loop, we take another pointer variable `PREPTR` such that it always points to one node before the PTR.
 Once we reach the last node and the second last node, we set the NEXT pointer of the second last node to NULL, so that it now becomes the (new) last node of the linked list.
 The memory of the previous last node is freed and returned back to the free pool.
     ```
     STEP 1: IF START = NULL